sri1991/ai_agents/README.md

-# Multi-Agent System (MAS) Patterns in Banking Applications

-## Introduction

-This document outlines common patterns used in multi-agent systems (MAS), particularly within the context of banking applications.
-Multi-agent systems involve multiple autonomous agents interacting to solve problems that are difficult or impossible for individual agents to handle.
-These patterns provide architectural blueprints for designing and implementing effective MAS solutions.

 ## Agentic Workflow Patterns

-Based on the provided image, the following patterns are detailed below:

 ### 1. Network (or Horizontal)

 #### Description
 In a network pattern, agents are interconnected and communicate with each other to achieve a common goal.
 Agents within the network can have varying roles and responsibilities, forming a decentralized problem-solving structure.

 #### Advantages
 *   **Robustness:** The system is resilient to failures since multiple agents can perform similar tasks.
 *   **Flexibility:** Agents can dynamically adapt to changes in the environment or requirements.
 *   **Scalability:** New agents can be added to the network to handle increased workload or complexity.

 #### Disadvantages
 *   **Complexity:** Managing communication and coordination between agents can be challenging.